tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/31_The_Psycho-Empathic_Dimension.md

 ## Article 3

-### SEO-Optimized Title: Beyond Thoughts: Discover the Multi-Dimensional Architecture of Your Consciousness with Quantum Mindfulness
+### Beyond Thoughts: Discover the Multi-Dimensional Architecture of Your Consciousness with Quantum Mindfulness

 **Article Body:**